nmylynh/interviewroom/readme.md

 # Interview Preparation
-You can crack any interview if you are preparing yourself in a well organised manner.There are lots of data structure and algorithm problems on internet and it is quite impossible for a person to practice all of them.
+You can crack any Interview if you are preparing yourself in a well organised manner.
+There are lots of Data Structure and Algorithm problems on internet and it is quite impossible for a person to practice all of them.
 So it is really important that you practice a list of few problems which are really important and covers almost every concepts.

 I have tried my best to sort all those problems for you and ordered them as well.
-I hope if you follow my list and study in the same order in which i have given, it will surely help you prepare very well for the job interview in your 2 months vacation.
+I hope if you follow my list and study in the same order in which i have given, it will surely help you prepare very well for the Job Interview in your 2 months vacation.

 ## Table of Contents